-This Data Section shows a Car Count.
+This Data Section (middle of bottom row) shows a Car Count.
 Clicking on it opens a column of associated fields on the right (Section5), which allows you to edit what is displayed (see Fig. 3.18).

 The row of numbers at the bottom of the Data Section in Fig. 3.18 are as follows: